 sessionid for PHP, and

-CFTOKEN for ColdFusion).
+CFTOKEN for ColdFusion.
 Nonetheless, there are numerous session ID variations that may be present in your environment.
-If Dynatrace doesn't automatically recognize and remove session IDs from certain user action names you encounter, you'll need to configure custom naming rules for those user actions.
+If Dynatrace doesn't automatically recognize and remove session IDs from certain user action names you encounter, you'll need to configure custom naming rules for your web, mobile, and custom applications.

 Key user actions

-Most applications, both web and mobile, include user actions (for example, signups, checkouts, and product searches) that are particularly important to the success of your digital business.
-Such key user actions might take longer to execute than others or they might have the requirement to be of shorter-than-average duration.
+Most applications include user actions that are particularly important to the success of your digital business.
+Examples of these actions are signups, checkouts, and product searches.
+Such key user actions might take longer to execute than others, or they might have the requirement to be of a shorter-than-average duration.

 For instance, consider that you've set your global Apdex threshold to 3 seconds.
 While this threshold might be acceptable for the majority of user actions, it might not be acceptable for a signup user action.
 Alternatively, there could be a search action that is quite complex and requires more time than the allotted 3 seconds.

 You can mark a user action as a key user action and configure Apdex rating for key user actions in your web, mobile, and custom application settings.